 From a 250g can of Dairy Whip Whipped Cream, one can expect to obtain between four to five cups of whipped cream.

-Dairy Whip Whipped Cream is made from fresh cream, just as whipping cream is, but different ingredients have been added to the cream in this unique packaging format to enhance its functionality and make it more convenient to use.
+Dairy Whip Whipped Cream is made from fresh cream, just as whipping cream is, but ingredients have been added to the cream to enhance its functionality making it convenient for instant use in the unique pressurised can.
+Because of this, Dairy Whip is designed to be expressed from the can just before serving.

 It contains a much higher content of air than normal whipping cream (as much as 2 ½ times more) which makes the foam more unstable and hence it tends to break down and 'disappear' after a short period of time.
 To avoid disappointment serve immediately.

-To minimise the problem of cream being retained in the can, follow the usage instructions on the side of the can, always keep the can vertical when dispensing, and always keep it refrigerated.
+One of the most common reasons for cream not dispensing from the can is incorrect product usage resulting in gas loss.
+Follow the usage instructions on the side of the can.
+Shake the can firmly 3 to 4 times only, it is important not to over shake.
+Remember to hold the can completely upside down when the product is being dispensed.
+This ensures that the gas does not escape at the same time as, or instead of, the cream being dispensed.
+Always keep it refrigerated.
 Do not attempt to heat the can, even when empty, as this is potentially dangerous.
 Heating will increase the pressure within the can and this could result in an explosion.